 Description: <string>

-Description: Tells the EDA tool the voltage needed at the receiver data decision point to ensure proper sampling of the equalized signal.
+Description: Tells the EDA tool the voltage needed relative to Rx_Receiver_Threshold at the receiver data decision point to ensure proper sampling of the equalized signal.

 Usage Rules: Entries are assumed to be in units of volts.
+Its value is assumed “0” if Rx_Receiver_Sensitivity is not present.

 Other Notes: